 Smartsheet Tender Offer Securities Class Action

 In June and July 2017, various private equity funds associated with Insight Venture Partners conducted a “tender offer”: they offered to buy shares of stock of Smartsheet, Inc.—then a privately-held corporation—from Smartsheet’s existing shareholders.
-Many shareholders decided to participate; by the end of the Tender Offer, Smartsheet shareholders tendered a total of 6,477,843 shares of common and convertible preferred stock for a total price of approximately $55 million—$45 million of which was purchased by the Insight private equity funds.

 In December 2019, one of the shareholders who tendered his stock filed a class action complaint against the Insight entities and their principal Ryan Hinkle for breaches of the Washington State Securities Act (“WSSA”).
 The complaint alleges that as part of that tender offer, the defendant Insight entities violated WSSA by purchasing shares in the tender offer but failing to disclose material information related to Smartsheet and Smartsheet’s plans to conduct an Initial Public Offering.
-As of the date the Complaint was filed, the shares that the Insight entities purchased in the tender offer were worth approximately five times what they paid for them.

 Below are copies of Plaintiff’s complaint and the Court’s order denying the defendants’ motion to dismiss, which the Court issued on May 1, 2020.